 Primary lymphoma of the brain is cancer of white blood cells that starts in the brain.

-Primary lymphoma of the brain is also linked to Epstein-Barr Virus (EBV), the virus that causes mononucleosis, especially in people with HIV infection.
+Primary lymphoma of the brain may be linked to Epstein-Barr Virus (EBV), especially in people with HIV.
+This is the virus that causes mononucleosis.

 Possible complications include:

 - Chemotherapy side effects, including low blood counts

 - Radiation side effects, including confusion, headaches, nervous system (neurologic) problems, and tissue death

 Brain lymphoma; Cerebral lymphoma; Primary lymphoma of the central nervous system; Lymphoma - brain

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology: Non-Hodgkin's Lymphomas.
 Version 2.2014.
 Available at: http://www.nccn.org/professionals/physician_gls/pdf/nhl.pdf.Accessed: March 23, 2014.National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology: Non-Hodgkin's Lymphomas.
 Version 2.2014.
 Available at: http://www.nccn.org/professionals/physician_gls/pdf/nhl.pdf.
 Accessed: March 23, 2014.